The CDS Election of Officers will be held Nov. 5 during the Regional Meeting at the Drury Lane in Oakbrook Terrace. The 2015 officer nominees are:

 Join your colleagues to celebrate how the Chicago Dental Society has been Keeping Chicago Smiling for 150 Years at our 150th Anniversary Gala Saturday, Aug.
 23, at the Shedd Aquarium.

-Tickets are available now in the CDS Store.
+Tickets are available now through Wednesday, Aug.
+13 in the CDS Store for $125 each.
 You must be logged into the website as a CDS member to purchase tickets.
 Non-members may purchase tickets by phone at 312.836.7300.

 Guests will enjoy cocktails and hors d'oeuvres, as well as self-guided tours of the Oceanarium, beginning at 7 p.m.